Tochukz/Data-Structures-and-Algorithms/Cracking-the-Coding-Interview-4th/README.md

  >  csi myscript.csx
  ```

+If you are on MacOS, you can install _Visual Studio For Mac_ and `csi` will be available on your terminal.

  __Why use csi__
- csi will allow you to write top level statement outside of a class method.
+ `csi` will allow you to write top level statement outside of a class method.
 For example, the following code can be written outside of a class method.
  ```
  Dictionary<int, Student> studentMap = physicsClass.BuildStudents(students);
  foreach(KeyValuePair<int, Student> keyVal in studentMap)